adukhan98/Advanced-Voice-Chatbot/README.md

 # Advanced Voice Chatbot

-Welcome to the repository of our cutting-edge Voice Chatbot, an innovative project integrating Gradio, Whisper, OpenAI, and Eleven Labs to create a highly interactive and intelligent voice assistant.
+Welcome to the repository of my Voice Chatbot, an innovative project integrating Gradio, Whisper, OpenAI, and Eleven Labs to create a highly interactive and intelligent voice assistant.

 ## Features